Oneflow-Inc/oneflow/docs/source/distributed.rst

 DistributedDataParallel
 --------------------------------------------------------------

-For more information about DistributedDataParallel, see :ref:`nn.parallel.DistributedDataParallel`
+For more information about DistributedDataParallel, see ``nn.parallel.DistributedDataParallel``

 The following script shows the process of using ``oneflow.nn.parallel.DistributedDataParallel`` for training data parallel: